 Once we venture to 8f and beyond, those drawn high enjoy a definite advantage.
 Of 237 such races put under the microscope, the strike rates were 7.7% for low, 8.2% for middle and 11.9% for high.
 This is definitely something to bear in mind when placing those bets at 1m and beyond at Bath.

 Given its tricky nature, Bath is a track which places significant demands on jockeyship.
 Any rider with a proven ability to judge both the turns and the pace of the race effectively is always a bonus, and in recent years Adam Kirby and Tom Marquand have fared better than most.
-Kirby boasts around a 25% win rate and +£10 level stakes profit, with Marquand posting a strike rate of around 16% and level stakes profit even better at a very handsome +£26.
+Kirby boasts around a 25% win rate and a +£10 level stakes net win, with Marquand posting a strike rate of around 16% and a level stakes net win even better at a very handsome +£26.

-This hasn’t been a track to register a profit by blindly backing a trainer.
+This hasn’t been a track to register a net win by blindly backing a trainer.
 However, both boasting a rate of over 20% at the course, runners from the yards of Clive Cox and Mark Johnston can be well worth a second look.